Connecting to Google Sheets

 - Click Done.
 The relevant data is added to your model's schema.

 When building an ElastiCube with this connector, you might receive an "out of memory" error.
-To add more memory, see Troubleshooting Out-of-Memory Issues.
+To add more memory, see Troubleshooting Memory Issues.

 - Table field headers (column titles) must be strings for full backwards compatibility.